 Vanessa of Flourish Boutique says that they extend special opportunities to people who couldn’t make it.
 “If we had a fashion show with a storewide discount that night, we might extend the discount portion for the weekend and offer other people a chance at the sale, who could not attend.”

 If it makes sense for your business, see if you can do something similar.

 Round up your employees and discuss the event.
 What went right?
 What didn’t go according to plan?
 Let everyone have their say.
 Take note of insights and learnings so you can apply them in your next event.

 Plan the next one

-When it comes to hosting events, Stephens emphasizes the importance of frequency and repetition.
+When it comes to hosting events, Doug emphasizes the importance of frequency and repetition.
 “You can’t just hold one event a year and expect people to remember or look forward to it.
 Shoot for monthly events initially and work up from there if necessary.”

 Do you hold in-store events?
 Tell us all about them in the comments.

 About Francesca Nicasio

 Francesca Nicasio is Vend's Retail Expert and Content Strategist.
 She writes about trends, tips, and other cool things that enable retailers to increase sales, serve customers better, and be more awesome overall.
 She's also the author of Retail Survival of the Fittest, a free eBook to help retailers future-proof their stores.
 Connect with her on LinkedIn, Twitter, or Google+.